zingdata/flutter-code-editor/lib/src/code_field/code_controller/helpers/word_insertion/WORD_INSERTION.md

    - Used as a fallback when the system can't identify the prefix
    - Inserts the word at the current cursor position without replacing existing text

+### Multi-Word Identifier Handling

+A critical feature is properly handling multi-word identifiers that are common in SQL:

+- **Complete Phrase Replacement**: When a user types partial text like "pet ty" and selects "Pet Type", the entire phrase "pet ty" is replaced, not just "ty"
+- **Word Boundary Detection**: Uses word boundary analysis to identify the start of multi-word phrases
+- **Space-Aware Matching**: Recognizes spaces as part of identifiers in specific contexts
+- **Coherent Replacement**: Ensures the entire semantic unit is replaced, maintaining code correctness

 ### SQL Formatting Integration

 The helper leverages the SQL formatter to handle SQL-specific formatting concerns: